jpsca/formidable/docs/content/forms.md

 ```

-## Form-level validation {id=after_validation}
+## Form-level validation {id=after_validate}

-If you add an `after_validation` method to the form, it will be called at the end of the validation process, after the individual field validations.
+If you add an `after_validate` method to the form, it will be called at the end of the validation process, after the individual field validations.

 You can use to validate the relation between fields, for example in a update password scenario, or to modify the field values before saving.